crac-ksaw/olist-analysis/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-FF4B4B)
 ![Pandas](https://img.shields.io/badge/Pandas-Data-150458)

+Click here to get to the site [Olist Interface](https://crac-ksaw-olist-analysis-srcdashboard-app-a6keww.streamlit.app)

 ## 🚀 What It Does Now (The Dashboard)

 At the heart of this project is an interactive **Streamlit Dashboard** that serves as a tool for business stakeholders.